kpn009/AI_Assignment/README.md

   - Uses updated probability estimates to choose the safest move.
   - Implements backtracking if no safe move is found.
 - **Visualization**:
-  - Displays a heatmap of the risk probabilities (pit likelihoods) at each move.
   - Saves the heatmap images to files (e.g., `best_move_1.png`, `best_move_2.png`, etc.).

 # Merged System: Tic Tac Toe & Wumpus World Integration